-Luck was certainly on my side when I went searching for the mercurial Gingras ancestral lands.
-I had all but given up the search, when I caught a glimpse of the marker on the left.
+Luck was certainly on my side when I searched for the mercurial Gingras ancestral lands.
+I had all but given up the search when I caught a glimpse of the marker on the left.

-Background is certainly in order.
-All Gingras (pronounced Gin-Gra, bozos) in North America descend from my eighth great grandparents Charles Gingras (1641-1710) and Marie-Francoise Amiot (1660-1736).
-Charles, who emigrated from France in 1669, was awarded 30 arpets (about 25 acres) with about 195 yards of frontage along the St. Lawrence River two years later.
-The ancestral ground, according to historical reports, was occupied without interruption by ten generations of Gingras from 1670 to 1965.
+Background is undoubtedly in order.
+All Gingras (pronounced Gin-Gra) in North America descend from my eighth great-grandparents Charles Gingras (1641-1710) and Marie-Francoise Amiot (1660-1736).
+Charles emigrated from France in 1669.
+Two years later, he was awarded 30 arpets (about 25 acres) with about 195 yards of frontage along the St. Lawrence River.
+According to historical reports, the ancestral ground was occupied without interruption by ten generations of Gingras from 1670 to 1965.

 Great, but where is it?
-You’d think that land this “important” would be easy to find.
-An Internet search revealed that Rosario Gingras, the last owner of the hallowed ground, sold it to the University of Laval on March, 31, 1965, a transaction recorded in the Registry Office of Cap-Sainte on the following April 8th.
-The land, according to a posting, was to be used for agricultural research.
-There’s no mention of the land on the University of Laval website.
-Two Gingras on the faculty weren’t aware of its location either.
+You’d think that land this important would be easy to find.
+An Internet search revealed that Rosario Gingras, the last owner of the hallowed ground, sold it to the University of Laval on March 31, 1965, a transaction recorded in the Registry Office of Cap-Sainte on the following April 8.
+According to a posting, the land was to be used for agricultural research.
+There’s no mention of the land on the University of Laval website, however, and two Gingras on the faculty weren’t aware of its location either.

 So off we went in search of the sacred soil, cutting short a Quebec City vacation.
-It seemed likely that the land would be incorporated into the University of Laval station agronomique saint-augstin-de-Desmaures, located on a hillside south of Quebec City overlooking the St. Lawrence River.
+Based on today’s maps, it seemed likely that the land would be incorporated into the University of Laval station agronomique saint-augstin-de-Desmaures, located on a hillside south of Quebec City overlooking the St. Lawrence River.

-When we reached the facility, we were greeted by official-looking signs and buildings.
-In my experience, when on an important mission such as this, the best tactic is to act first and ask forgiveness later.
-So on we drove, right between the research buildings, straight to the fields of experimental plantings, hoping a dirt road would lead use all the way to the river.
+Once we reached the facility, we were greeted by official-looking signs and buildings.
+In my experience, when on a critical mission such as this, the best tactic is to act first and ask for forgiveness later.
+So on we drove, right between the research buildings, straight to the fields of experimental plantings, hoping a dirt road would lead us all the way to the river.

 It would have helped had I done a little more research in advance.
-I later learned from a Wikipedia entry that the plot would look a lot like ones on the map on the right.
-Bequeathed lands were arranged in long narrow strips known as seigneuries, or fiefs.
-They were typically located along the banks of a river, estuaries, or the few roads that existed at the time.
+I later learned from a Wikipedia entry that the plot would look much like the ones on the map on the right.
+Bequeathed lands were arranged in long narrow strips known as seigneuries or fiefs.
+They were typically located along the banks of a river, estuaries, or the few roads at the time.
 The idea was to make it easy to transport goods.

-That was important because part of Charles’ deal was that he would bring grain to a mill built by Seigneur Jean Juchereau de Maure, the feudal lord of Cap Rouge, the first French settlement in Canada.
-It was customary to give the seigneur one out of every 14 sacks of flour.
-The feudal lord also had the right to a specific number of days of forced labor by the inhabitants and could claim rights over fishing, timber, and common pastures.
+That was important because part of Charles’ deal was to bring grain to a mill built by Seigneur Jean Juchereau de Maure, the feudal lord of Cap-Rouge, the first French settlement in Canada.
+Giving the seigneur one out of every 14 sacks of flour was customary.
+The feudal lord also had the right to a specific number of days of forced labor by the inhabitants and could claim ownership over fishing, timber, and common pastures.

-Charles Gingas was obligated to pay rent, clear the land, and start farming, according to the seminal work, Our French Ancestors by Thomas J. Laforest.
-(When I pass, descendants can check out Vol. 22, page 94-115.)
-Laforest speculates that last stipulation wasn’t a problem — Gingras had been squatting on the land for two years.
+Charles Gingras was obligated to pay rent, clear the land, and start farming, according to the seminal work, Our French Ancestors, by Thomas J. Laforest.
+(When I pass, descendants can check out Vol. 22, pages 94-115.)
+Laforest speculates that the last stipulation wasn’t a problem — Gingras had been squatting on the land for two years.
 Charles agreed to pay Seigneur de Maure sixteen livres and six sols for the arrears owed for the past two years.
-The money was transferred from Jean Chesnier in a release from Gingras, as indicated in a private document dated 19 July 1670.
-The contract of concession was drawn up by Gilles Rageot on September 22, 1671.
+The money was transferred from Jean Chesnier in a release from Gingras, as indicated in a private document dated July 19, 1670.
+Gilles Rageot drew up the contract of concession on September 22, 1671.
 The Gingras lands bordered lands owned by Esnard Tinon on one side and by Robert Choret on the other.
-Charles’ older brother, Sebastian, bought Choret’s land in 1672, a transaction that presumably helped the brothers achieve some economies of scale.
+Charles’ older brother, Sebastian, bought Choret’s land in 1672, which presumably helped the brothers achieve some economies of scale.

-We drove unsuccessfully all over the agricultural station looking for something that might indicate where the ancestral lands might be.
-Eventually we doubled back to the headquarters building in an attempt to find someone who might know.
+We drove unsuccessfully all over the agricultural station, looking for something to indicate where the ancestral lands might be.
+Eventually, we doubled back to the headquarters building to find someone who might know.
 The first person we encountered spoke virtually no English.
-It’s amazing how French dominates the spoken word Quebec City.
+It’s incredible how French dominates the spoken word in Quebec City.
 Unable to understand what we asked, he pointed down the road several times and said “Montreal” as if we were looking for directions.
-We had more help with a college intern who spoke pretty good English.
+We had more help from a college intern who spoke pretty good English.
 He thought our best bet would be to go to the older section of the research farm, a half mile down the main road.

 There was no evidence of the ancestral lands there, either.
-We were just about to give up when we spotted the marker shown at the top of the story.
+We were just about to give up when we spotted the marker at the top of the story.
 It seemed too incredible to be true–an actual stone marker identifying the Gingras lands.
-Plus, it was mulched and planted with flowers, an indication that someone might know more about the historic tract.
+Plus, it was mulched and planted with flowers, indicating that someone might know more about the historical tract.
 A property fence to the right of the marker indicated the Gingras land would be to the left.
 You can see the location of the Gingras marker in the Google Earth image below.
 The fence goes through the woods to the right of the marker.
-The land Charles and Sebastian tilled is likely to be the brown fields in the image.
-On this day crops were growing in the fields, as evidenced by the picture I took three paragraphs above.
+The land Charles and Sebastian tilled is likely to be the brownfields in the image.
+On this day, crops were growing in the fields, as evidenced by the picture I took three paragraphs above.

-Sebastian, Charles’ older brother, died first, in 1687.
-His widow, Francois St. Louis, requested an inventory of the couple’s community property.
+Sebastian, Charles’ older brother, died first in 1687.
+His widow, Francoise St. Louis, requested an inventory of the couple’s community property.
 Charles became the guardian of their minor children.
 When Charles died in January 1710, he was buried in the small cemetery of Saint-Augustin.
-(It will take a return visit to find the marker, if one exists.)
-He was survived by more than a quarter century by his young wife, Marie-Francoise Amoit.
+(It will take a return visit to find the marker if one exists.)
+He was survived by more than a quarter century by his young wife, Marie-Francoise Amiot.

 Jean donated the land as an act of fraternal friendship.
 He was grateful for the “good care” that Joseph had given his mother and their brothers and sisters since the death of their father.
-It was given with the hope that he would continue this care into the future.
-Marie-Francoise, with the consent of her older sons — Mathieue, Jean, and Pierre — made it official two years later, ceding all rights to her property to Joseph in the presence of a notary, Chambalon.
-An inventory of the property had been drawn up by Thierry Hazeur, a missionary priest fulfilling the duties of the curate the Saint-Augustin parish.
+It was presented with the hope that he would continue this care.
+Marie-Francoise, with the consent of her older sons — Mathieu, Jean, and Pierre — made it official two years later, ceding all rights to her property to Joseph in the presence of a notary, Chambalon.
+An inventory of the property had been drawn up by Thierry Hazeur, a missionary priest fulfilling the duties of the curate of the Saint-Augustin parish.
 The document was dated March 18, 1713.

 Eventually, Joseph’s older brothers — Jean, Pierre, and Mathieu — ceded their hereditary rights to the property.
-They wanted him to have the means of feeding and supporting more comfortably their mother.
+They wanted him to have the means to feed and support their mother more comfortably.
 Joseph later acquired the successive rights of his other brothers and sisters.
-“He would also have the good fortune of keeping his mother close, his best adviser, until she had reached her 76th year.
-She died on 7 February 1736 and was buried the next day in the parish cemetery of Saint-Augustin,” writes Laforest.
+“He would also have the good fortune of keeping his mother close, his best adviser until she had reached her 76th year.
+She died on February 7, 1736, and was buried the next day in the parish cemetery of Saint-Augustin,” writes Laforest.